soft-eng-practicum/softdev2-resources/content/_index.md

 # Welcome!

-This is a book in progress.
+We are still adding materials.
 Select a chapter from the menu on the left.